marcoduhe/dev-portal-content/docs/guides/Integration-Guides/pii-platform-version/profile-system.md

 createdAt: "2022-02-22T22:28:50.366Z"
 updatedAt: "2022-08-19T18:42:00.613Z"
 ---
->❗ This feature is in closed beta phase, meaning we are working to improve it.
-Do not share this documentation with people outside of your company.

 VTEX’s Profile System provides APIs that enable stores to:
 - Deal with a single source of truth for shoppers’ data.
 - [Safely store](https://developers.vtex.com/vtex-rest-api/docs/data-privacy) PII and sensitive information.

+>❗ This feature is in closed beta phase, meaning we are working to improve it.
+Do not share this documentation with people outside of your company.

 Below you can learn more about some of the Profile System’s features and how to integrate with the APIs.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Data stored in the new Profile System is not related to documents saved in Master Data v1 or v2.
+>⚠️ Data stored in the new Profile System is not related to documents saved in Master Data v1 or v2.
 The API endpoints and features described in this article only apply to documents registered in the new Profile System."
-}
-[/block]

 >❗ When implementing your integration:
 >